Darren542/1800_202210_BBY27/README.md

 ├── main.html                               # main HTML file, what is used as the landing page for logged in users.
 ├── package-lock.json
 ├── package.json
-├── profile.html                            # profile HTML file, what is displayed on the users profile page.
+├── profile.html                            # Profile HTML file, what is displayed on the users profile page.
 ├── scripts
 │   ├── authentication.js                   # Javascript for the user authentication
 │   ├── create.js                           # Javascript for the create.html page